Ebola and Marburg fevers

 - The number of cases and affected areas is increasing and it is unlikely that the outbreak will be controlled in the near future

-On 27 September 2018, the WHO raised the risk level for national and regional spread to very high.
+According to WHO, there is a very high risk for national and regional spread.
 The risk of spread to the EU via infected travellers is currently very low.
 However, it can only be eliminated by stopping transmission at local level.

 Surveillance and disease data